vlagrassa/personal-site/flaskr/static/home.md

 # [tj] Let's Connect!

 [en]
-  If you've got questions, comments, or just want to say hi, feel free to reach out at
+  If something here resonates with you, if you have any questions for me, or even if you'd just like to say hi &ndash;
+  please reach out!
+  I'm available through
   <a class="link" href="mailto:connect@vlagrassa.dev">connect@vlagrassa.dev</a>.

+[ja]

 [en] I'd love to hear from you!